quantling/JudiLing.jl/docs/src/index.md

 latin = CSV.DataFrame!(CSV.File(joinpath(@__DIR__, "latin.csv")));
 ```

-and we can take a peek at the latin dataframe:
+and we can inspect the latin dataframe:
 ```julia
 display(latin)
 ```